SudheerSen/C4r33r/CS Question.md

 8. What is malware with example?
-	Malware, or malicious software, is any program or file that is intentionally harmful to a computer, network or server.
-	Types of Malware:-
-		-Viruses,
-		-Worms,
-		-Trojan horses,
-		-Ransomware
-		-Spyware keylogger
-		-RAT

-	Virus-: A computer virus is malicious code that replicates by copying itself to another program

-	WORM-: A computer worm is a subset of the Trojan horse malware that can propagate or self-replicate from one computer to another without human activation after breaching a system.
+Ans-: Malware is a type of software that is designed to cause harm to a computer system or network.
+There are several types of malware, including:
+	1.Virus: A program that infects other software and replicates itself.

+	2.Worm: A type of virus that spreads itself over a network without the need for a host file.

+	3.Trojan: A type of malware that disguises itself as a legitimate program and is used to gain unauthorized access to a system.

+	4.Ransomware: Malware that encrypts the victim's files and demands a ransom payment in exchange for the decryption key.

+	5.Adware: Software that displays unwanted ads and pop-ups.

+	6.Spyware: Software that tracks a user's behavior and activity without their knowledge.

+	7.Rootkit: A type of malware that hides itself and its malicious activity from detection.

+	8.Banking Trojan: A type of malware that is specifically designed to steal sensitive financial information, such as login credentials and credit card numbers.

-	RAT-: Remote access trojans (RATs) are malware designed to allow an attacker to remotely control an infected computer.
+	9.RAT: Remote access trojans (RATs) are malware designed to allow an attacker to remotely control an infected computer.
 Once the RAT is running on a compromised system, the attacker can send commands to it and receive data back in response.

-	Ransomware:- Its type of malware that prevents or limits users from accessing their system, either by locking the system's screen or by locking the users' files until a ransom is paid.
+	It is important to regularly update your computer's security software and to be cautious when downloading and installing new software to reduce the risk of infection by malware.

 9. VPN stands for "virtual private network" — a service that helps you stay private online.
 A VPN establishes a secure, encrypted connection between your computer and the internet, providing a private tunnel for your data and communications while you use public networks